3bodymo/computer-vision-portfolio-1/exercise_2_queue_analysis/README.md

 - **Right camera view** (entry side of the queue)
 - **Left camera view** (boarding side)

-The people in queue appear first on the right side and move toward the left camera, forming an **L-shaped queue**.
+The people in queue appear first on the right side and move toward the left camera, forming an **U-shaped queue**.

 ## 📐 Queue Detection Logic